JuanCampbsi/api_go_gin/README.md

 </br>

-This project aims to create a robust REST API using the Go programming language (Golang).
+This project aims to create a robust REST API using the Go programming language (Golang) and the gin framework..
 It takes advantage of several Go libraries to handle different tasks:

 Gin: This HTTP web framework is used for API routing.
 Gin, optimized for speed, offers an elegant and simple interface for creating routes to the REST API and includes useful built-in features such as JSON validation and error handling.